9 Best Sugar-Free Syrups Of 2026

 Biggest Drawback: If you are sensitive to the flavor of artificial sweeteners, you may find that the aftertaste in this syrup is more noticeable than many of the others.
 If you’re used to using Splenda, and it doesn’t bother you, you will probably love this sugar-free vanilla syrup.

-6. NuNaturals Plant-Based Pumpkin Spice Syrup
+6. NuNaturals Plant-Based Pumpkin Spice Syrup (Best Seasonal)

 Pumpkin spice in your own home is a year-long treat that brings as much comfort from the spicy fragrance as it does from the flavor.